Sima Kamil: Habib Bank Limited (2001–2017)

-United Bank Limited
+United Bank Limited (2017–2020)

 In March 2017, Kamil was appointed Deputy CEO of United Bank Limited (UBL), and it was announced that she would be taking over as president and CEO of the bank on 1 June 2017, replacing Wajahat Hussain.
-She is the first woman to lead a major Pakistani bank.
+She was the first woman to lead a major Pakistani bank.
 In 2018, she was recognised as an "Influential Leader" by the Association to Advance Collegiate Schools of Business (AACSB), for her impact on diversity and inclusion.

-Kamil has been a board member of the bank since February 2019.

-State Bank of Pakistan
+State Bank of Pakistan (2020–2023)

 On 25 August 2020, Kamil was appointed deputy governor of the State Bank of Pakistan, for a period of three years.
 She is the first woman to hold this position.

-Other activities
+Board memberships

-Kamil was also the director of First MicroFinance Bank, a microfinance provider.
+Kamil has been a board member of UBL since February 2019.
+She was also the director of First MicroFinance Bank, a microfinance provider.

 Kamil is the chair of the board of governors of Karachi Grammar School, and is a board member of the Notre Dame Institute of Education, and the governing body of Holy Family Hospital in Karachi.